FluxMQ

 • On publish, the queue manager calls FindMatchingQueues(topic) and appends the message to every matching queue.

 • If no queue matches, FluxMQ creates an ephemeral queue whose name and pattern equal the topic, then appends.
+Ephemeral queues are in-memory, best-effort, and cleaned up after the last consumer disconnects.

 • If no queues are configured at all, FluxMQ creates a reserved mqtt queue that matches $queue/# so queue publishes always have a landing zone.